Technius/simpl/README.md

 * Functions and function application
 * Function references (to static functions only right now)
 * Static types with type inference
+* Rank 1 parametric polymorphism

 ## Compiling

 LLVM 9 and clang 9 must be installed.

 To compile, run `stack build`.
 When developing, use the `--fast` flag.

-A `test.sh` script is provided to quickly test compilation.
+The test suite programs can be compiled with `make test` and the generated executables can be found in `test-suite/bin`.

 ## Usage